brandur/sorg/content/drafts/sortsupport.md

 Most often, there's a trade off involved in optimizing software.
-The cost of better performance is the opportunity cost of the time that it took to get an optimization in place, and the additional cost of maintenance for code that becomes more complex and more difficult to understand.
+The cost of better performance is the opportunity cost of the time that it took to write the optimization, and the additional cost of maintenance for code that becomes more complex and more difficult to understand.

-Most projects choose to prioritize product development over improving runtime speed.
+Many projects prioritize product development over improving runtime speed.
 Time is spent building new things instead of making existing things faster.
-Code is kept simpler and easier to understand so that adding new features and fixing bugs stays easy, even as particular people rotate in and out and some institutional knowledge is lost.
+Code is kept simpler and easier to understand so that adding new features and fixing bugs stays easy, even as particular people rotate in and out and institutional knowledge is lost.

-That's not the case in all domains.
+But that's certainly not the case in all domains.
 Game code is often an interesting read because it comes from an industry where speed is a competitive advantage, and it's common practice to optimize liberally even at the cost of modularity and maintainability.
 One technique for that is to inline code in critical sections even to the point of absurdity.
 CryEngine, open-sourced a few years ago, has a few examples of this, with ["tick" functions like this one][cryengine] that are 800+ lines long with 14 levels of indentation.

 Another common place to find optimizations is in databases.
-They're an example of software that's extremely leveraged -- if you can find a way to make sorting rows or building indexes 10% faster, it's not an improvement that affects just a couple users, it's one that'll potentially energize millions of installations around the world.
+While games optimize because they have to, databases optimize because they're an example of software that's extremely leveraged -- if there's a way to make running select queries or building indexes 10% faster, it's not an improvement that affects just a couple users, it's one that'll potentially invigorate millions of installations around the world.
 That's enough of an advantage that the enhancement is very often worth it, even at the cost of a challenging implementation and additional code complexity.

 Postgres contains a wide breadth of optimizations, and happily most of the have been written conscientiously so